enssyilmz/portfolio/README.md

-## Proje Hakkında
+## About the Project

-MeyBlog, Vue.js ve Firebase kullanarak oluşturduğum kişisel blog platformudur.
+MeyBlog is a personal blog platform I developed using Vue.js and Firebase.
-Kullanıcı dostu arayüzü ve admin paneli sayesinde içerik yönetimi kolaydır.
+With its user-friendly interface and admin panel, content management is simple.
-Responsive tasarımı ile hem masaüstü hem de mobil cihazlarda mükemmel görünür.
+Its responsive design ensures a perfect appearance on both desktop and mobile devices.

 https://enesyilmaz.netlify.app

-## Özellikler
+## Features

-- Sidebar ve Navbar ile kolay gezinme
+- Easy navigation with Sidebar and Navbar
-- Admin paneli ile içerik ekleme, düzenleme ve silme
+- Add, edit, and delete content via the admin panel
-- Firebase ile kullanıcı kimlik doğrulama
+- User authentication with Firebase
-- Tailwind CSS ile hızlı ve modern tasarım
+- Fast and modern design with Tailwind CSS
-- Vue.js ile hızlı ve dinamik frontend
+- Fast and dynamic frontend with Vue.js

-## Kurulum
+## Installation

--Depoyu klonlayın:
+- Clone the repository:
  git clone https://github.com/enssyilmz/portfolio.git

--Proje dizinine gidin:
+- Go to the project directory:
  cd meyblog

--(.env) adında bir dosya oluşturun ve içine Firebase projenize ait aşağıdaki anahtarları yazın (değerleri Firebase Console üzerinden alın):
+- Create a file named (.env) and add the following Firebase project keys (values can be obtained from the Firebase Console):
 - VITE_FIREBASE_API_KEY=
 - VITE_FIREBASE_APP_ID=
 - VITE_FIREBASE_AUTH_DOMAIN=
 - VITE_FIREBASE_MEASUREMENT_ID=
 - VITE_FIREBASE_MESSAGING_SENDER_ID=
 - VITE_FIREBASE_PROJECT_ID=
 - VITE_FIREBASE_STORAGE_BUCKET=

--Bağımlılıkları yükleyin:
+- Install dependencies:
  npm install

--Projeyi başlatın:
+- Start the project:
  npm run dev

-## Kullanım
+## Usage

-Ana sayfa, sidebar ve navbar ile gezinin.
+Navigate the homepage using the sidebar and navbar.

-Giriş yapmak için /login sayfasını kullanın.
+Use the /login page to log in.

-Admin paneline giriş yaptıktan sonra içeriklerinizi yönetin.
+After logging into the admin panel, manage your content.

-## Teknolojiler
+## Technologies

 Vue.js 3